Bexar Juvenile Board Plan

 Bexar County will compile an attorney data bank, which will be comprised of attorneys who apply to take court-appointed cases, who meet the above-referenced qualifications and who are approved by the Juvenile Board of Bexar County to be included in the said data bank.
 This data bank will operate as the "list" from which court-appointed counsel will be selected.
 The computer will use a rotational process to select an attorney for each case in which it is determined that the child requires the services of court-appointed counsel.
 In making the selection of an attorney, the computer will use several different programmed filters, including, qualifications, language requirements, date of most recent appointment, attorney availability, pending cases with appointed counsel, etc.

+The system will use the guidelines, established county-wide for the determination of indigence, (see Form# 4) pre-programmed, which, when reached, will trigger the computer system to select an attorney from the list of attorneys requesting court-appointed cases to represent the child in that particular proceeding.
+Once the attorney has been selected, the attorney's name will be placed at the bottom of the list.
 Upon selection by the computer, the attorney will receive instantaneous notification of the appointment by both e-mail and fax.
 The notification will include the name, address/location of the child, phone number of the child, as well as the SID number, Cause number, and court and/or detention hearing date if applicable.
-Attorney information will automatically be transferred onto the “C” page of the appropriate case file on the JJIS.
+Attorney information will be added to the parties page of the case in Odyssey.
+This will indicate that the attorney has been appointed to represent the child.
 The child will receive a print out with the name, address and phone number of the appointed attorney.

 The appointed attorney shall remain the attorney of record (unless relieved by the court earlier, after a finding of good cause is entered on the record) until charges are dismissed, the allegations against the child have been found to be not true, all post-trial motions are resolved, notice of appeal is perfected, or until relieved by the court or replaced by other counsel.
 The judge of the Juvenile Court or the Managed Assigned Counsel Office may remove an appointed attorney from a particular case if it is determined at any time during the pendency of the case, that the child is subject to charges for an offense that is of a higher level than that for which the initially appointed attorney is qualified.